wangliwfsd/FreeDARTS/README.md

 >📋  A README.md for code accompanying paper

-# Differentiable Architecture Search Meets Network Pruning at Initialization: A More Reliable, Efficient, and Flexible Framework
+# Extending Zero-Cost Proxies for Training-free DARTS: From Architecture-Level Scoring to Operation-Level Sensitivity Analysis

-This repository is the implementation of Differentiable Architecture Search Meets Network Pruning at Initialization: A More Reliable, Efficient, and Flexible Framework.
+This repository is the implementation of Extending Zero-Cost Proxies for Training-free DARTS: From Architecture-Level Scoring to Operation-Level Sensitivity Analysis.

 ## Requirements